yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 `sysctl` on macOS - so it needs no dependencies and no admin rights.
 Run it on its own to see what it found.

+Graphics is read from the bus, not from the adapter list.
+Windows counts every display adapter as a video controller, including the virtual ones a remote desktop or dummy-monitor tool installs, and those can outnumber and outrank the real card - a machine with an Arc B580 reported a virtual driver instead.
+Adapters that enumerate under `ROOT` rather than `PCI` are therefore set aside, and named as ignored rather than dropped quietly, so someone who installed one can see it was recognised.

 Its CPU rule stays quiet unless it is sure.
 A four-digit Intel SKU normally names its generation with the first digit, so 2600K is 2nd generation; Ice Lake mobile breaks that, and 1065G7 is 10th.
 10th generation mobile then covers two